habitat-sh/habitat/components/docs-chef-io/README.md

 See our [Style Guide](https://docs.chef.io/style_guide/) for more information about formatting documentation using Markdown.

-## Chef Automate Page Menu
+## Chef Habitat Page Menu

 Adding pages to a menu or modifying a menu should be handled by the Docs Team.

 If you add content, it will not automatically show up in the left navigation menu.
 Build the site locally (`make serve`) and see the landing page (`http://localhost:1313`).
-Any page followed by `Automate Menu: False` has not been added to the left navigation menu.
+Any page followed by `Habitat Menu: False` has not been added to the left navigation menu.

 Each page needs a page title, an identifier, and a parent.